Insurance Claims Officer

 Progression and specialisations

-Insurance claims officers can progress into supervisory or management roles within insurance companies, or move into other insurance roles, such as an insurance representative or underwriter.
+Insurance claims officers can progress into supervisory or management roles within insurance companies, or move into other insurance roles such as insurance agent or insurance loss adjuster.